Alejogb1/job-board/blog-data/how-do-i-retrieve-the-results-of-an-aiogram-poll.md

 id: "how-do-i-retrieve-the-results-of-an-aiogram-poll"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Retrieving poll results in aiogram can sometimes feel a bit less straightforward than it initially appears, especially if you've spent time mostly handling standard message updates.
 I remember back in 2021, during an internal project where we were building a custom feedback bot using telegram, I ran into a similar situation; we wanted to use polls for collecting quick sentiment scores and then analyze the data.
 This experience made me become quite familiar with the nuances of poll updates.

 The challenge isn't necessarily in receiving the initial poll creation update, that’s fairly straightforward, but rather in extracting the finalized results, particularly when the poll closes.
 Telegram, and consequently aiogram, treats active poll states and final poll results as distinct update types.
 To retrieve results reliably, you need to correctly identify and parse the `PollAnswer` and `Poll` updates.

 Firstly, let's break down the mechanics.
 When a user casts a vote in an active poll, aiogram dispatches a `types.PollAnswer` update.
-This update contains information about *which* user voted and *what* options they selected.
+This update contains information about _which_ user voted and _what_ options they selected.
 However, this update alone doesn't give you the aggregated, finalized result of the poll; it just gives you the individual responses.
 For the final results, you need to look for a `types.Poll` update containing `is_closed=True`.
 This update is usually sent when the poll is explicitly closed, either by the creator or when the timeout is reached.

 So, how do you orchestrate this?
 You typically need to implement two separate handlers: one to capture individual poll answers (`PollAnswer` update) and another to receive the finalized poll data (`Poll` update).
 The trick is to maintain some state, usually via a database or in-memory data structure (suitable for simple bots or testing), linking poll IDs to your custom logic.